 All staff members must satisfactorily complete a criminal history and background check.
 All CYP Personnel complete a Childcare-National Agency Check with Inquiries (CNACI) and are not allowed to be left alone with children until the check is fully adjudicated.
+These staff members can be identified by wearing a red smock/shirt.
 All staff members receive annual training in abuse prevention, education, and reporting.
 If you are concerned about the abuse or neglect of a child, please contact the DoD Child Abuse Hotline Number: 1-877-790-1197.